-Telehealth had been redefining healthcare for years before COVID-19 sped up the adoption of this convenient, efficient, and effective delivery model.
+Telehealth had been redefining healthcare for years before COVID-19 sped up the adoption of this convenient, efficient, and effective care delivery model.
 Providers and patients alike who still have reservations about using telehealth may not be informed about its vast workflow and outcome benefits.

 Top telehealth benefits and challenges